-Advantages of FHA mortgages in 2024
+Advantages of FHA mortgages in 2025

-Strong capital levels over the last couple of years led to increasing calls for the FHA to lower costs and 2024 is no different.
+Strong capital levels over the last couple of years led to increasing calls for the FHA to lower costs and 2025 is no different.
 While the last push was to lower recurring costs for homebuyers and homeowners, the most recent industry pressure is for the FHA to drop its life-of-loan mortgage insurance requirement for borrowers whose loans begin with less than a 10% down payment.
 Currently, borrowers must refinance out of the FHA program to be able to cancel their mortgage insurance, provided their loan's LTV ratio has fallen below 80%.

-Carla Blair-Gamblian, a home loan consultant for Veterans United Home Loans in Columbia, Missouri, says that FHA loans will always have a place in the market whether their costs rise or fall.
+Carla Blair-Gamblian, a home loan consultant for Veterans United Home Loans in Columbia, Missouri, says that FHA loans will always have a place in the market whether their costs should rise or fall.

 "Not everyone can qualify for a conventional loan, so comparing [conforming loans] to FHA loans across the board may not yield the best picture of what loan product is best," she says.

-Here are the advantages of FHA mortgages in 2024:
+Here are the advantages of FHA mortgages in 2025:

 Lower credit score and down payment requirements